feideconnect/core-apis/docs/userinfo.md

     $ curl https://api.feideconnect.no/userinfo/v1/user/media/p:497ff70b-4b73-47a9-b9f4-8a87d844a410

-userid_sec must be of the form `p:<uuid>`
+userid_sec must be of the form `p:<uuid>`.

 ### Return values

 - `200 OK`: On success.
 The image is returned as the response body.
-If no photo has been uploaded a default image  is provided
+If no photo has been uploaded a default image  is provided.
-- `404 Not Found`: The requested userid_sec was not found
+- `404 Not Found`: The requested userid_sec was not found.
-- `304 Not Modified`: if request has the `If-Modified-Since` header set to a timestamp equal or higher than the updated column for this group
+- `304 Not Modified`: If request has the `If-Modified-Since` header set to a timestamp equal or higher than the updated column for this group.